 Filing taxes is definitely one of the least fun parts of a working holiday in Canada but also one of the topics I receive the most emails about.
 The most common source of confusion is usually regarding residency status for tax returns.

 There are some affiliate links included in this post – if you make a qualifying purchase through them, I may receive a small percentage of the sale at no extra cost to you.

 Filing taxes: the basics

 Income tax is usually automatically deducted from payslips (alongside E.I and C.P.P) but annual tax returns are still mandatory in Canada to make sure the correct amount has been paid.

 Most individuals in Canada are allowed to earn up to a certain amount without paying tax.
-This tax-free threshold is called the ‘basic personal amount’ and was $11,635 in 2018.
+This tax-free threshold is called the ‘basic personal amount’ and is $12,069 for the 2019 tax year.
 If you earn over this amount, you will need to pay tax.

 There are different rules for residents and non-residents when it comes to filing taxes so it is important to know your residency status.

 The main distinction between filing taxes as a resident or non-resident during or after a working holiday in Canada is:

 - the requirement to pay tax on ‘world income,’

 Resident vs. non-resident